 The data produced in the digitization project will serve as the foundation of mycological knowledge of Nepal quantifying their availability at different deposition centres with complete metadata.
 Digitization will help researchers study the ecology, distribution, phenology of fungal organisms, and increase knowledge-sharing and interest-building among students and relevant user communities.

-In July 2020 the project lead attended and successfully obtained the certification from the BIFA capacity enhancement workshop “Data Mobilization Workshop for Asia 2020”, and during the first half of the project also participated and presented virtually at the following events:
+In July 2020 the project lead attended and successfully obtained the certification from the BIFA capacity enhancement workshop “Data Mobilization Workshop for Asia 2020”, and during the project also participated and presented virtually at the following events:

 - In August 2020, as part of the GIIS Webinar series; highlighting the project under GBIF/BIFA framework and the importance for the data documentation and visualization.